 - Add about ¼ cup water and stir well.
 How much water to use depends on how tender your chicken is.
 So adjust the quantity as needed.

 - Cover and cook till the chicken is fully cooked.

 - Fry till all the water evaporates and the masala clings to the chicken.

-- Garnish with coriander leaves if needed.
+- Garnish with fine chopped coriander leaves.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.